bzhangGo/zero/docs/multilingual_laln_lalt/README.md

 ### Training

-We provide an example to show hwo to train the model, as given in [exmple_training.sh](https://github.com/bzhangGo/zero/blob/multilingual_laln_lalt/scripts/data/example_training.sh).
+We provide an example to show how to train the model, as given in [exmple_training.sh](https://github.com/bzhangGo/zero/blob/multilingual_laln_lalt/scripts/data/example_training.sh).

 * remember to set the data_path in example_training.py to `$data_path/one-to-many` for one-to-many translation